rotundasoftware/matches-where-query/README.md

 ```

 ## isGreaterThan
-The compared attribute must be greater than the value to result in a match.
+The compared attribute must be greater than the value to result in a match. `NULL` values are automatically discarded.
 ```
 {
 	<attribute> : { comparator : 'isGreaterThan', value : <value> }